Why should you visit the waterfall Gullfoss?

-Like many places in Iceland, Gullfoss has its folklore
+Like many places in Iceland, the waterfall Gullfoss has its folklore

 A little ahead from Gullfoss lies beautiful and dangerous rapids that is not wise to cross, although some have.
 One of them was a young man overseeing his father's livestock on the river's west bank.
 On the opposite side, a young woman had the same duty toward her family.
 Finally, they started communicating by shouting to each other over the water's noise.
 As fate would have it, they fell in love, and the young man shouted a proposal across the river.
 The young woman accepted on one condition: that he crosses the river to seal their engagement.
 He fulfilled her wish and they lived happily ever after.

 History: The farmer's daughter that saved the waterfall

 In the early 20th century, interest in producing electricity and building hydroelectric power plants increased as there were many rivers and waterfalls present in Iceland.
 A farmer who held the Hvítá water rights made a Gullfoss contract with an English firm to build a hydroelectric power station.
 However, the farmer's daughter, Sigríður Tómasdóttir, did not appreciate the plan and became so incensed that she threatened to throw herself into the falls if her father didn't withdraw the contract.
 She fought this imminent disaster alone until a young lawyer—who later became Iceland's first president—joined her in this mission.
 Together, they managed to save the waterfalls.
 In 1978, the farmer's daughter was commemorated by a monument by her much beloved Gullfoss.